Female College Students Who Have ADHD at a Greater Risk for Binge Drinking

 Through medicine, therapy, and personal perseverance, mental illness can be managed effectively.
 However, when binge drinking is thrown into the mix, chemical imbalances can cause harmful and detrimental effects.

 College students who have ADHD can be just as successful as those without ADHD.
-But those students should be advised of how uncontrolled alcoholic drinking can strip them of that success.
+But those students should be advised of how uncontrolled alcoholic drinking, unless treated, can strip them of that success.
 The clarity they can find with mental health treatment can be undermined by the after effects of consuming large amounts of alcohol.

 Educating students on how to make wise choices for a healthy life is beneficial before they leave home to be educated on what they need for their career.